MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: MCL-GAN

 \subsection{Expert training}

 Assuming that we draw $N_d$ real data and generate $N_g$ examples in each training batch, denoted by $\x$ and $\tilde{\x}$, respectively, each network is trained as follows.

-\paragraph{Discriminators} Expert discriminators are the ones that predict the highest scores for each sample.
-With the indicator variable $v_{i,m}$ for sample $\mathbf{x}_i$, the discriminators are trained to minimize the following loss function:
+\paragraph{Discriminators} Expert discriminators are the ones that predict the highest scores for each example.
+With the indicator variable $v_{i,m}$ for a real example $\mathbf{x}_i$, the discriminators are trained to minimize the following loss function:

 where we choose $k$ experts out of $M$ discriminators for each example, \ie, $\sum^M_{m=1}v_{i,m}=k$.
-In the case of a fake sample, all discriminators have to identify it correctly.
-Thus the following standard loss is added to \eqref{eq:expert_real}:
+For a fake sample, since all discriminators have to identify it correctly, the following loss is added to (\ref{eq:expert_real}):

-\paragraph{Generator} We train the generator with respect to the gradients received from the expert models to encourage the generator to find the closest mode given $\z$.
+\paragraph{Generator} We train the generator using the gradients received from the expert models to encourage the generator to find the closest mode given $\z$.
 With another indicator variable $u_{j,m}$ for $\z_j$, the expert loss for the generator is given by